-As far as the effectiveness of the opinion expressed by the Related Parties Committee is concerned, the OPC Guidelines provide that:
+As far as the effectiveness of the opinion expressed by the Related Parties Committee is concerned, the RPT Guidelines provide that:

 - In the event of transactions of "lesser importance", the Related Parties Committee provides an advanced, reasoned opinion on the Company's interest in carrying out the aforesaid transaction to the body empowered to resolve on the transaction, as well as on the advantageousness and the substantive propriety of the conditions thereof.
-In the event of a resolution to carry out a transaction following a negative opinion or one conditional on the remarks made by the body empowered to resolve on the transaction, the body shall provide a detailed explanation of the reasons for which the decision was made anyway and a point by point illustration of the remarks made by the aforementioned committee; - In the event of transactions of "greater importance" that fall within the scope of application pursuant to the OPC Regulation, in which the Related Parties Committee has expressed a negative opinion, the Company's Board of Directors may apply a special provision of the bylaws and submit the transactions concerned for authorization by a Shareholders' Meeting in an ordinary session which in accordance with the majorities prescribed by law and the bylaws, as well as with the regulations in force regarding conflicts of interest shall make a resolution having received a vote in favour by at least half of voting unrelated shareholders (known as a "whitewash").
-In any event, the carrying out transactions of "major importance" is prevented only when unrelated shareholders attending the meeting represent at least 10% of the share capital with voting rights; - For transactions of "greater importance" to which the Supervisory Provisions for Banks apply, in addition to what was stated in the preceding bullet point: - i.
-In the event of a negative opinion or one that is conditional upon remarks from the Related Parties Committee, an advance opinion is also required from the Board of Statutory Auditors, which must be provided with appropriate information about the transaction in terms of both content and promptness.
-Like the Committee, the Board of Statutory Auditors expresses an advance reasoned opinion on BancoPosta's interest in carrying out the transaction, as well as on the advantageousness and the substantive propriety of the associated conditions to the body empowered by law or the bylaws to resolve upon it; - ii.
-In the event of a negative opinion or one conditional upon remarks by the Board of Statutory Auditors, the resolution must provide a detailed justification of the reasons for which it has been made, and a point-by-point reply to the remarks made by the statutory auditors; - iii.
-Transactions carried out on which the Committee or the Board of Statutory Auditors has expressed a negative opinion or made remarks shall be reported on at least an annual basis to a Shareholders' Meeting.
+In the event of a resolution to carry out a transaction following a negative opinion or one conditional on the remarks made by the Related Parties Committee, the resolution in question shall provide a detailed explanation of the reasons for which the decision was made anyway and a point by point illustration of the remarks made by the aforementioned committee; - in the event of transactions of "greater importance", the Related Parties Committee formulates an opinion for the body empowered to resolve on the transaction in the manner indicated in the foregoing point and, where the opinion is negative, the Company's Board of Directors, in the presence of a specific clause of the Bylaws, may submit the transactions in question for authorization by the ordinary Shareholders' Meeting.
+Without prejudice to the majorities required by law and the Bylaws and the applicable rules on conflicts of interest, the Shareholders' Meeting resolves with the vote in favour of at least one-half of the unrelated voting shareholders ("whitewashing").
+In any event, the carrying out transactions of "greater importance" is prevented only when unrelated shareholders attending the meeting represent at least 10% of the share capital with voting rights; - For transactions of "greater importance" to which the Supervisory Provisions for Banks apply, in addition to what was stated in the preceding bullet point: - In the event of a negative opinion or one that is conditional upon remarks from the Related Parties Committee, an advance opinion is also required from the Board of Statutory Auditors, which must be provided with appropriate information about the transaction in terms of both content and promptness.
+Like the Committee, the Board of Statutory Auditors expresses an advance reasoned opinion on BancoPosta's interest in carrying out the transaction, as well as on the advantageousness and the substantive propriety of the associated conditions to the body empowered by law or the bylaws to resolve upon it; - In the event of a negative opinion (or one conditional upon remarks by the Board of Statutory Auditors), the resolution must provide a detailed justification of the reasons for which it has been made, and a point-by-point reply to the remarks made by the statutory auditors; - Transactions carried out on which the Committee or the Board of Statutory Auditors has expressed a negative opinion or made remarks shall be reported on at least an annual basis to a Shareholders' Meeting.

-At such time as the above-mentioned opinions are issued, and if required, the members of the Related Parties itself should from time to time be supplemented in order to ensure: (i) In the case of a transaction of greater importance, the presence of three independent Directors not connected with the transaction; or (ii) In the case of transactions of lesser importance, the presence of at least two independent Directors not associated with the transaction.
-In cases where there is not a sufficient number of Directors who hold the necessary requirements, the duties shall be undertaken individually by the sole independent Director not associated with the transaction or, jointly, in the case that there are two.
+When the above-mentioned opinions are issued, and if required, the members of the Related Parties itself should from time to time be supplemented in order to ensure: (i) In the case of a transaction of greater importance, the presence of three independent Directors not connected with the transaction; or (ii) In the case of transactions of lesser importance, the presence of at least two independent Directors not associated with the transaction.
+In cases where there is not a sufficient number of

+Directors who hold the necessary requirements, the duties shall be undertaken individually by the sole independent Director not associated with the transaction or, jointly, in the case that there are two.